 - Non-cash raffle or door prizes provided to employees are not reportable as taxable compensation unless the de minimus limit of \$100 is exceeded. - Cash or Gift Card raffle and door prizes are reportable as taxable compensation to the employee, subject to appropriate federal, state and employment tax withholding, and must be included in the employee's year end Form W-2, Wage and Tax Statement. - c.
 Taxable Income for Gifts/Awards Provided to Non-Employees - i.
-Gift Cards presented to non-employees (including students who are not University employees) will be taxable and included as reportable income to the recipient (on form 1099-MISC) only if the recipient receives \$600 or more from the University in a calendar year. - to report payments of \$600 or more to US Residents on Form 1099 and to Foreign Nationals on Form 1042S.
+Gift Cards presented to non-employees (including students who are not University employees) will be taxable and included as reportable income to the recipient (on form 1099-MISC) only if the recipient receives \$600 or more from the University in a calendar year.

+ii.
+The University will track payments and distributions to such individuals and is required to report payments of \$600 or more to US Residents on Form 1099 and to Foreign Nationals on Form 1042S.
 The \$600 threshold can consist of smaller individual payments in the aggregate and include cash, checks, and gift cards from multiple University departments and funding sources.